 Photo: VasuVR / Wikimedia Commons

-Channapatna, 60 km from Bangalore, has the glorious fame of being the “Toy Town” for beautifully hand-crafted wooden toys.
+Channapatna has the glorious fame of being the “Toy Town” for beautifully hand-crafted wooden toys.
 The vibrant town provides the traditional art of making toys, exploring local artisans’ workshops, and shopping for some unique souvenirs.
-The winter months, from October to March, are the best time to visit the town when the weather favors the exploration of the town.
+The winter months, from October to March, are the best time to visit the various places to visit in Channapatna.
 Entry is free, and shops usually open at 9 AM and close by 6 PM.

 9. Talakad